ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/tehtavat3.md

 Wikipedian mukaan retrospektiivi on _"a meeting held by a project team at the end of a project or process (often after an iteration) to discuss what was successful about the project or time period covered by that retrospective, what could be improved, and how to incorporate the successes and improvements in future iterations or projects."_

-Tutustu [täällä](http://retrospectivewiki.org/index.php?title=Retrospective_Plans) esiteltyihin retrospektiivitekniikoihin [Start, Stop, Continue, More of, Less of Wheel](http://retrospectivewiki.org/index.php?title=Start,_Stop,_Continue,_More_of,_Less_of_Wheel) ja [Glad, Sad, Mad](http://retrospectivewiki.org/index.php?title=Glad,_Sad,_Mad).
+<input type="checkbox"> Tutustu [täällä](http://retrospectivewiki.org/index.php?title=Retrospective_Plans) esiteltyihin retrospektiivitekniikoihin [Start, Stop, Continue, More of, Less of Wheel](http://retrospectivewiki.org/index.php?title=Start,_Stop,_Continue,_More_of,_Less_of_Wheel) ja [Glad, Sad, Mad](http://retrospectivewiki.org/index.php?title=Glad,_Sad,_Mad).

-Tee aiheesta noin 0.25 sivun (eli noin 125 sanaa) tiivistelmä palautusreporitorion hakemistoon _viikko4_ sijoitettavaan tiedostoon _retro.md_.
+<input type="checkbox"> Tee aiheesta noin 0.25 sivun (eli noin 125 sanaa) tiivistelmä palautusreporitorion hakemistoon _viikko4_ sijoitettavaan tiedostoon _retro.md_.

-Pidä huoli siitä, että miniprojektitiimisi pitää ensimmäisen tai toisen sprintin lopussa jompaa kumpaa tekniikkaa noudattavan retrospektiivin!
+Pidä huoli siitä, että miniprojektitiimisi pitää ensimmäisen sprintin lopussa jotain tekniikkaa noudattavan retrospektiivin!

 ### Tehtävien palautus